act-rules/act-rules.github.io/_rules/aria-state-or-property-allowed-5c01ea.md

 <div role="button" aria-sort="" style="display:none;"></div>
 ```

-[included in the accessibility tree]: #included-in-the-accessibility-tree "Definition of included in the accessibility tree"
+[included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'